focs-lab/rapid/ASPLOS20-README.md

 ```
 2
 Analysis complete
+Atomicity violation detected.
 Number of events analyzed = 6176
-Number of violations found = 1
 Number of transactions remaining = 5
 Time for full analysis = 61 milliseconds
 ```
 The last four lines are the most important lines.
 The last line reports the total time taken.
 The 2nd last line denotes the number of transactions remaining in the transaction graph of Velodrome's analysis at the time the analysis ended.
-The 3rd last line denotes if a violation is found.
-If there is no violation, it says `Number of violations found = 0`.
+The 3rd last line denotes that a violation is found.
+If there is no violation, it says `No atomicity violation detected.`.
 The 4th last line indicates the total number of events analyzed before the violation was reported (or all events if no violation was reported).
 The other lines are for debugging purposes.

 The file `velodrome.tim` reports the time taken.